precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 For 2026, we have prepared the following topics, for different sets of skills.
 Since this is our first year, and since we are a rather small project, we might not be able to accommodate applicants to all of these projects.
 Introduce yourself in the [forum](https://precice.discourse.group/c/jobs/gsoc/15) and let us know more about your background and motivation, so that we can find out together if these topics are a good fit.
+Show us what you have tried already (see "entry test" in each project and feel free to go beyond that), to support your application.
+We will contact you via replies and/or private messages there.

 ### Project: Website modernization